scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-30-you-yeah-you-youre-not-doing-anyone-any-favors.md

 By  on 06/05/06 at 02:33 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/youre_not_doing_anyone_any_favors/#9705)
 []()

 Thanks, John.
-I agree that the chess computer example is fatal to K &amp; M and Fish’s strongest claim--that an unintended utterance isn’t language and has no meaning.
+I agree that the chess computer example is fatal to K & M and Fish’s strongest claim--that an unintended utterance isn’t language and has no meaning.

 What I’m puzzling over, perhaps needlessly, is whether a less strong, but I think more important claim is equally challenged--that there is such a thing as reading that is not reading for intention.
 Yes, certainly, in the sense of recognizing syntax.
 And, yes, certainly in artificial languages.
 But is there in natural languages?
 The fact that intentions are as cloudy as utterances doesn’t, I think, resolve that question--since the issue isn’t whether a question is easy to resolve but where you look to resolve it or what you aim to do in trying resolve it.
 The reason it matters that public codes are inherently ambiguous, I think, is, in other words, not that ambiguity is itelf the problem, but that ambiguity demands interpretation and interpretation seems to demand an effort to determine intention.